Bikramjit21/30-Days-of-Web-Dev/README.md

 # 30-Days-of-Web-Dev
-This repo consists of all the work done by me during the course of 30 days time in the #30daysof webdevelopment program.
+Let's start 2021 with a bang and something productive.This repo will consist of all the work done by me during the course of 30 days time in the #30daysofwebdevelopment program.